cs-espace-pda/cs-espace-pda.github.io/collections/_products/product_safescale.md

 ### Infra

-{{page.v_safescale}} Infra is designed for abstracting cloud services and guaranteeing total independence from cloud services providers.
+{{page.v_safescale}} Infra is designed for abstracting cloud services and guaranteeing total independence from cloud services providers (IaaS).
-To overcome their heterogeneities, Infra is designed around a unique CLI (command line interface) and an `object storage adapter mechanism`.
+To overcome their heterogeneities, {{page.v_safescale}} Infra is designed around a unique CLI (command line interface) and an `object storage adapter mechanis

-The CLI provides IaC.
-It provides sevral commands to:
-* List the available VM templates
-* List the available OS images
-* Create or destroy of a network
-* Create or destroy of a VM
-* Create or destroy of a Block Storage
-* Assign/unassigned an public IP to a virtual machine
+It supports main market cloud service providers:
+* Main European & Non-European cloud providers
+* Potentially any Openstack-based cloud providers
-* Create or destroy of clusters
+* High Performance Computing clusters

-* Resize both calculation node and block storage
-* Generic image naming by using an image name solver (use Jaro-Winkler algorithm to identify the most accurate name)
+__Code your IT once and deploy it anywhere.__

+The Infra features are detailed on the [project's page](https://github.com/CS-SI/safescale#safescale-infra).

 For example, the following command illustrates how Infra works to create a virtual machine with a single command.